Fight Lies

 There are a few solid tactics for addressing lies when you find them.
 Here are some quick-tips:

-If you share something fake (an author shared the Seahawk story pictured) it’s okay!
-We all do sometimes.
-Just admit it and fix it.
+If you share something fake it’s okay!
+Shasta shared the Seahawk story pictured.
+We all make mistakes.
 If the post has very few interactions, take a screenshot, mark it up, and make a new post explaining why it’s false.
-Then remove the false post to avoid spreading or rewarding fakes.
-If the post has a lot of interactions before you notice, EDIT the original post by placing a note at the very top acknowledging it’s fake information, and add a comment saying the same.
-(People who commented will be notified by the latter.)
+If the If the post has a lot of interactions before you notice, EDIT the original post by placing a note at the very top acknowledging it’s fake information, and add a comment saying the same.
+If the post was original, you can also replace the image with a marked-up version.
+Admit that you’ve changed the content, and say why.